-As quilters, we have the means to bring warmth and meaning to a space with fabric, needle, thread and a bit of quilting know-how.
+When patriotic holidays are upon us, some quilters like to decorate their homes with flag quilts and patriotic table runners.
+Quilters bring warmth and meaning to a space with fabric, needle, and thread in solidarity with, and in honor of, the holidays that mean so much to us.
 We can even donate our quilts to the Quilts of Valor® Foundation to honor servicemen and women (these quilts do not have to be patriotic, although they tend to be).

-An example of this is seen in the 1861 Mary Rockhold Teter quilt called Stars and Stripes.
+Patriotic quilts have become pillars of American quilting society and are representatives of the culture and environment of their time.
+An example of this historical significance in quilting is the 1861 Mary Rockhold Teter quilt called Stars and Stripes.
 The National Museum of American History notes:

 In 1940 Eugene Teter donated to the Museum this patriotic quilt made by his great-grandmother in 1861 for his grandfather, a Union soldier from Indiana…She personalized it by quilting the name of her son, George Teter, and the names of Generals Scott and Taylor under whom he served…Mary died in 1897 in Noblesville, Indiana.
 This “Stars and Stripes” patriotic quilt is a reminder of her devotion to family and country.